prasadshir/sg-sb-d9/about-the-acquia-certification-program.md

 ## Certification Path

-This diagram shows the receommended progression through exam depedning on level of Drupal experience. _Applies to both Drupal 7 and 8 series of exams._
+This diagram shows the recommended progression through exam depending on level of Drupal experience. _Applies to both Drupal 7 and 8 series of exams._

 ![](.gitbook/assets/Cert-Program-Overview.png)